The WTA Elite Trophy is a year end women’s tennis tournament for players who have just missed out on qualifying for the WTA Finals.

 Dates

-The 2023 edition of the WTA’s Elite Trophy will be held from Tuesday, the 24th to Sunday, the 28th of October 2023.
+The 2023 edition of the WTA’s Elite Trophy was held from Tuesday, the 24th to Sunday, the 28th of October 2023.

-The 2023 tournament will be held in the same week as the Swiss Indoors in Basel and the Erste Bank Open in Vienna.
+The 2023 tournament was held in the same week as the Swiss Indoors in Basel and the Erste Bank Open in Vienna.

 Format

-In the singles, the 12 players are split into four groups of three, with each player playing the other two players in their group once.
+In the singles, the 12 players were split into four groups of three, with each player playing the other two players in their group once.

-The winner of each group qualifies for the semifinals, with the winner of each semifinal meeting in the final.
+The winner of each group qualified for the semifinals, with the winner of each semifinal meeting in the final.

-Group matches are played over four days (Tuesday-Friday), with the semifinals being held on Saturday and the final on Sunday.
+Group matches were played over four days (Tuesday-Friday), with the semifinals being held on Saturday and the final on Sunday.

-In the doubles, the six teams are split into two groups of three, with the winner of each group meeting in the final.
+In the doubles, the six teams were split into two groups of three, with the winner of each group meeting in the final.

 Players